By P. B. Hamm and C. M. Ocamb

 - Nu Cop 50 WP at 1 to 4 lb/A on 7- to 10-day intervals.
 Do not apply within 1 day of harvest.
 48-hr reentry.
 O

-- Cymoxanil products (Group 27) such as Curzate 60DF at 3.2 oz/A or Tanos (Group 11 + 27) at 6 to 8 oz/A. Use only in combination with another protective fungicide.
-Do not make more than one (1) application before alternating with a fungicide that has a different mode of action.
+- Cymoxanil products (Group 27) such as Curzate 60DF at 3.2 oz/A or Tanos (Group 11 + 27) at 6 to 8 oz/A. Do not make more than one (1) application before alternating with a fungicide that has a different mode of action.
+Must be tank-mixed with an appropriate fungicide with a different mode of action (non-Group 27).
 Do not apply within 14 days of harvest.
 12-hr reentry.

-- Mancozeb products such as Manzate 75 DF or Dithane F-45 Rainshield; see label for rates and intervals.
-Do not apply within 14 days of harvest or more than 15 lb/A of Manzate 75 DF or 11.2 quarts/A of Dithane F-45 Rainshield per season.
+- Mancozeb products such as Dithane F-45 Rainshield; see label for rates and intervals.
+Do not apply within 14 days of harvest.
 24-hr reentry.

 - OSO 5% SC (Group 19) at 3.75 to 13 fl oz/A on 7- to 14-day intervals.
 Can be applied the day of harvest.
 4-hr reentry.

 - Phosphorous acid-based products (Group 33) are effective.

 - Agri-Fos at 1.25 quarts/A in 90 to 375 gal water (.66 to 3 teaspoons per gal of water) on 5- to 14-day intervals or as an in-furrow spray at 6.5 to 16 fl oz/gal water.
 May be tank-mixed with mefenoxam-containing fungicide registered for this use pattern.
 4-hr reentry.
 H

 - Alude at 1.25 quart/A in 90 to 375 gal water on 5- to 14-day intervals.
 4-hr reentry.